What is LSTM? Introduction to Long Short-Term Memory

 Introduction

-Long Short-Term Memory Networks is a deep learning, sequential neural network that allows information to persist.
+Long Short-Term Memory Networks or LSTM in deep learning, is a sequential neural network that allows information to persist.
 It is a special type of Recurrent Neural Network which is capable of handling the vanishing gradient problem faced by RNN.
 LSTM was designed by Hochreiter and Schmidhuber that resolves the problem caused by traditional rnns and machine learning algorithms.
 LSTM Model can be implemented in Python using the Keras library.

 Let’s say while watching a video, you remember the previous scene, or while reading a book, you know what happened in the earlier chapter.
 RNNs work similarly; they remember the previous information and use it for processing the current input.
 The shortcoming of RNN is they cannot remember long-term dependencies due to vanishing gradient.
 LSTMs are explicitly designed to avoid long-term dependency problems.